nika0x38/fastmap/README.md

 ```

 - `fastmap <target_ip>` performs the original TCP workflow: a fast sweep of all ports followed by detailed service detection on anything open.
-- `fastmap -u <target_ip>` runs the TCP workflow and adds a UDP top-ports scan (`sudo nmap -sU -Pn -sV --top-ports 1000 -T4 --reason`).
+- `fastmap -u <target_ip>` runs the TCP workflow and adds a UDP top-ports 1000 scan.
+Sudo required.
 - `fastmap -h` displays the built-in help message.

-All scan results are saved as `<target-ip>.md` in the current directory, with separate sections for TCP and UDP when both scans are executed.
+All scan results are saved as `<target-ip>.txt` in the current directory, with separate sections for TCP and UDP when both scans are executed.

 #### Educational Purpose & CTF Usage